Skip to main content

 This deeper understanding reframes the entire concept of a wellness program.
 An effective program is one that helps you decode your body’s signals, not one that punishes you for them.
 It would prioritize comprehensive lab testing to understand your unique hormonal signature before recommending any specific diet or exercise regimen.

-Its “goals” would be the optimization of your internal environment, with the understanding that improvements in external measures like weight and will follow as a natural consequence.
+Its “goals” would be the optimization of your internal environment, with the understanding that improvements in external measures like weight and blood pressure will follow as a natural consequence.
 The journey to wellness is a personal one, and the map must be drawn from your own biology.

 Intermediate